dequelabs/axe-website/examples/index.md

 title: aXe Integrations
 ---

-aXe can be used with many test tools.
-Because many of aXe tests require a rendered web page to test things like the position of elements, aXe can only be used effectively within a browser.
-For testing this is often either a headless browser, such as PhantomJS, or a browser controlled through WebDriver.
-And somewhere must come a link to the<a class="dqpl-link" href="https://www.deque.com/products/axe-core/">productpage</a>.
+aXe can be used with many testing tools.
+Because many of aXe tests require a rendered web page to test things like the position of elements, aXe can be used most effectively within a browser.
+For testing this is often either a headless browser, such as PhantomJS, or a browser controlled through Selenium WebDriver.
+More information can be found on Deque's <a class="dqpl-link" href="https://www.deque.com/products/axe-core/">axe-core product page</a>.

 <div class="allblocks">
 	<div class="block">